This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Pressure Cooker Chicken Soup for Busy Nights

 This is the second buffalo recipe that I’ve posted in a row, after last week’s buffalo cauliflower bites.
+(And baked buffalo chicken is delicious, too!)
 It may have something to do with wanting to make lots of spicy, flavorful food in the weeks following our trip.

 I love traveling and try to research the best restaurants when we do.
 But, when it comes to an all-inclusive resort, the choices are limited.
 So now that we are back, bring on the spicy food!